This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What is a Preset?

-Before we talk about how to acquire and save Lightroom presets, you need to know what a preset is.
+Before discussing acquiring and saving Lightroom presets, you must know what a preset is.

-Also called filters, presets are several adjustments in Lightroom that are all bundled together so that you only need to click once in order to apply them.
+Also called filters, presets are several adjustments in Lightroom that are all in Lightroom together, so you only need to click once to apply them.

 Here are some of the settings they'll adjust:

-You can see how utilizing filters can give your social media posts a more uniform look.
+You can see how filters can give your social media posts a more uniform look.

-They also cut down on processing time significantly, especially if you're a professional photographer looking to increase your speed and enhance the quality of your images at the same time.
+They also significantly reduce processing time, which is important if you're a professional photographer looking to increase your speed and enhance the quality of your images.

 Consistent edits can help you achieve this goal.

-Saving presets in Lightroom is a simple process that can save time and make editing more efficient.
+Saving presets in Lightroom is a simple Lightroom that can save time and make editing more efficient.

 First, adjust the settings of an image to your desired look.

-Then, click on the "Develop" menu and select "New Preset."
+Then, click the "Develop" menu and select "New Preset."

 Give your filter a name and select which settings you want to include.